PowerPCFan/vscode-status-api/PLAN.md

-register-user and check-if-user-exists endpoints make update-status only work on existing users
+register-user delete-user and check-if-user-exists endpoints